 Denise Gillman is an Associate Professor of Directing & Dramatic Literature at Christopher Newport University (CNU) in Newport News, VA and a Stage Directors and Choreographers Union member.
 For over a decade, science-themed plays have been a major focus of her teaching, research and scholarship and both her professional and educational directing activity.
 At CNU, she teaches “Science on the Stage” for the Honors Program.
 Nationwide, she is one of only a few professors teaching a course that promotes interdisciplinarity between the arts, humanities and sciences.
 She has given many science play presentations at regional, national and international conferences.
 Ms. Gillman received the 2014 Association for Theater in Higher Education and Kennedy Center American College Theater Festival Prize for Teaching Innovation for discovering new pathways for student success in the field of theater through her teaching, directing and scholarship on science-themed plays.
 She has created, along with some former and current students, a science plays catalogue website (scienceplays.org/) that provides information about published science plays.
 Questions or inquiries regarding her science play work can contact her at email@example.com.

 Shannon Farrow McNeely writes and researches on science-themed theater and STEAM education.
 With Gillman and Hartman, she co-authored the article “How Science Plays Are Building Interdisciplinary Bridges in the Classroom and Inspiring Undergraduate Research and Creative Activity (URSCA)” published in Scholarship and Practice of Undergraduate Research (2018).
 McNeely played the role of Henrietta Leavitt in the collegiate premiere of Lauren Gunderson’s science-themed play Silent Sky at Christopher Newport University.
-Farrow’s thesis research “Act Like a Scientist: Science Theater as a Creative Approach to Address Gender Disparity in STEM Careers” was presented at the Paideia Conference (2016) and the Comparative Drama Conference (2017), received Christopher Newport’s Cupola Award, and is published in their journal of undergraduate research.
+Her thesis research “Act Like a Scientist: Science Theater as a Creative Approach to Address Gender Disparity in STEM Careers” was presented at the Paideia Conference (2016) and the Comparative Drama Conference (2017), received Christopher Newport’s Cupola Award, and is published in their journal of undergraduate research (2016).
 She graduated from Christopher Newport with her B.A. in Fine and Performing Arts (2016) and her M.A. in teaching (2017).
-She most recently worked as a Museum Educator for the Virginia Air and Space Center and STEM Mentor for the STEM 360 Research Grant in Hampton, Virginia.
-She now teaches third grade in Henrico County, Virginia with an emphasis on using the arts to improve STEM education.
+McNeely teaches third grade in Henrico County, Virginia.

-Danielle Hartman received her B.A. in Theater and English from Christopher Newport University and M.F.A in Theater Pedagogy from Virginia Commonwealth University where she wrote her thesis, “In Pursuit of Women Scientists: Using Science Plays to Promote Women Entering STEM Disciplines.”
-This work received the American College Theater Festival/Kennedy Center American College Theater Festival Region IV Prize for Innovative Graduate Studies in early 2016.
-Hartman’s play Core of Temptation won the 42nd Annual National Playwriting Competition hosted by Wichita State University where it was produced in 2016.
+Danielle Hartman received a BA in theater and English from CNU and an MFA in theater pedagogy from Virginia Commonwealth University, where she wrote her thesis, “In Pursuit of Women Scientists: Using Science Plays to Promote Women Entering STEM Disciplines.”
+This work received the American College Theater Festival/Kennedy Center American College Theater Festival prize for Innovative Graduate Studies in 2016.
+Her play Core of Temptation won the 42nd Annual National Playwriting Competition hosted by Wichita State University, where it was produced in 2016.
 Her play tackles the question of religion versus science in the creation of the universe.
 She currently works as an educator at Virginia Commonwealth University and University of Mary Washington and has presented her work at several regional and national conferences including Southeastern Theater Conference and the Comparative Drama Conference.